Explaining lepton-flavor non-universality and self-interacting dark matter with $L_\mu-L_\tau$: Dark Matter

 Fixing the relic abundance to $\Omega_\text{sym} h^2 = 0.12$ (for thermal relic DM) or $\Omega_\text{sym} h^2 = 0.12/100$ (for asymmetric DM), we can scan over the two masses $m_\chi$ and $m_{Z'}$, demanding the DM self-interactions to solve the core--cusp problem, shown in Fig.~\ref{fig:DMself}.
 In the thermal relic case, the self-interactions are an average of the attractive $\bar{\chi}\chi \to \bar{\chi}\chi$ and the repulsive $\chi\chi\to \chi\chi$ channel, which, in particular, results in a spiky behavior due to bound-state formation.
 In the asymmetric case, only the repulsive channel survives, which does not feature such bound states.
 In both cases we find an \emph{upper} limit on the $Z'$ mass that falls precisely in the region in which the $Z'$ can explain the $(g-2)_\mu$ anomaly (see Fig.~\ref{fig:Lmu-Ltau_limits}).
 Turning this around, the $(g-2)_\mu$-motivated region is exactly where we need the $Z'$ to be in order to give large DM self-interactions, a non-trivial coincidence that makes the $m_{Z'}\sim \unit[10]{MeV}$ region extremely special.
 Even increasing $q g'$ up to its perturbativity bound of $\sqrt{4\pi}$ -- and thereby decreasing the symmetric component $\Omega_\text{sym}$ further -- only increases the $m_{Z'}$ upper bound to $\simeq \unit[120]{MeV}$.
 For symmetric DM, one can push $m_{Z'}$ up to $\simeq\unit[700]{MeV}$ along the bound-state spikes in Fig.~\ref{fig:DMself} while still partially solving the core--cusp problem.
 Overall, resolving the small-scale structure problems unavoidably forces the $Z'$ to be light, almost precisely in the region where it can still explain $(g-2)_\mu$.

 $L_\mu-L_\tau$ DM can give the correct abundance and resolve the small-scale structure problems with a light $Z'$ in the $(g-2)_\mu$-preferred region.
 Additional constraints on the model arise from indirect detection, which, in the symmetric-DM case, probes DM--anti-DM annihilations into SM particles.
 Since $q\gg 1$ in the region of interest, $\chi\bar{\chi}\to Z'Z'$ continues to dominate the annihilation, which is then followed by $Z'\to$\,neutrinos in the $Z'$ mass range of interest for $(g-2)_\mu$.
-This generates a polynomial spectral feature in the neutrino flux~\cite{Garcia-Cely:2016pse} that is out of reach even at next-generation neutrino detectors~\cite{Asai:2020qlp}.
+This generates a polynomial spectral feature in the neutrino flux~\cite{Garcia-Cely:2016pse} that is out of reach even at next-generation neutrino detectors~\cite{Asai:2020qlp} for light DM.
+At the upper end of our DM mass range, Sommerfeld enhancement could lead to symmetric-DM annihilation rates in reach of KM3NeT~\cite{BasegmezDuPree:2021fpo}.
 Similarly, constraints from energy injection into the cosmic microwave background are satisfied due to the dominant DM annihilation into neutrinos~\cite{Bringmann:2016din,Hambye:2019tjt}.
 Our model is hence safe from indirect-detection constraints, at least in the region of interest. \emph{Direct} detection is absent at tree level since the $Z'$ only couples to second- and third-generation leptons; a non-zero kinetic mixing angle would enable DM scattering on nucleons~\cite{Garani:2019fpa}, but without any relation to the physics discussed so far.
 As pointed out in Ref.~\cite{Garani:2019fpa}, the large number of muons in neutron stars would allow them to capture our muonphilic DM very efficiently and, in the process, heat up the neutron star.
 This is potentially observable with infrared telescopes such as the recently launched James Webb Space Telescope~\cite{Baryakhtar:2017dbj}.